 Term Conditions Contract duration Open ended.
 Termination by Executive 6 months' notice.
 GPT may elect to make a payment in lieu of notice.
 Remuneration Package Bob Johnston's 2019 remuneration arrangements were as follows: Base pay: \$1,460,000.
-STIC: \$0 to \$1,825,000 (i.e. 0% to 125% of base pay) based on performance, 50% of the award paid in cash and 50% delivered as deferred GPT securities .
+STIC: \$0 to \$1,825,000 (i.e. 0% to 125% of base pay) based on performance, 50% of the award paid in cash and 50% delivered as deferred GPT securities 12.
 The securities component vests one year after the conclusion of the performance year.
 LTI: A grant of performance rights with the face value at time of grant of \$2,190,000 (i.e. 150% of base pay) with vesting outcomes dependent on performance and continued service, and delivered in restricted GPT securities.
 Termination by Company for cause No notice requirement or termination benefits (other than accrued entitlements).
 Termination by Company (other) 12 months' notice.
 Treatment of unvested STIC and LTI will be at the Board's discretion under the terms of the relevant plans and GPT policy.
 Post-employment restraints 6 months non-compete, and 12 months non-solicitation of GPT employees.
 External Directorships Bob Johnston is a Director on the Boards of the Property Industry Foundation (PIF) and the Property Council of Australia (PCA).
 He does not receive remuneration for these roles.
 Clawback Policy All GPT employees who participate in STIC and LTI are subject to these awards being clawed back if the recipient has acted fraudulently, dishonestly, or where there has been a material misstatement or omission in the Group's financial statements leading to the receipt of an unfair benefit.

-&lt;sup>12 The percentages vary dependent on the movement of the GPT security price during the performance period.
+12 The percentages vary dependent on the movement of the GPT security price during the performance period.
 See footnote 9.

-Employment terms - Executive KMP
+2. Employment terms - Executive KMP

 Term Conditions

 Contract duration Open ended.

 Termination by Executive 3 months' notice.
-GPT may ele ct to make a payment in lieu of notice.
+GPT may elect to make a payment in lieu of notice.

 Remuneration Package

 Component Mark Fookes Anastasia Clarke

 Base pay \$830,000 \$850,000

 STIC \$0 to \$830,000 \$0 to \$850,000

+LTI \$0 to \$830,000 \$0 to \$850,000

-Termination by Company for cause No notice requirement or termination benefits (other than accrued entitlements).
-Termination by Company (other) 3 months' notice.
-Severance payments may be made subject to GPT policy and capped at the three year average of the executive's annual base (fixed) pay.
-Treatment of unvested STIC and LTI will be at the Board's discretion under the terms of the relevant plans and GPT policy.
-Post-employment restraints 12 months non-solicitation of GPT employees.
+Termination by Company for cause No notice requirement or termination benefits (other than accrued entitle ments).

+Termination by Company (other) ay.
+Treatment of unvested STIC and licy and capped at the three year average of d LTI will be at the Board's discretion under

+Post-employment restraints 12 months non-solicitation of GPT er nployees.

-Compensation mix at maximum STIC and LTI outcomes
+Compensation mix at maximum STIC and LTI outcomes 3.

-Executive KMP Fixed remuneration Variable or "at risk" remuneration Base pay STI LTI Bob Johnston Chief Executive Officer and Managing Director 26.7% 33.3% 40.0% Anastasia Clarke Chief Financial Officer 33.4% 33.3% 33.3% Mark Fookes Chief Operating Officer 33.4% 33.3% 33.3%
+Executive KMP Fixed remuneration Variable or "at ris k" remuneration 13 Base pay STI LTI Bob Johnston Chief Executive Officer and Managing Director 26.7% 33.3% 40.0% Anastasia Clarke Chief Financial Officer 33.4% 33.3% 33.3% Mark Fookes Chief Operating Officer 33.4% 33.3% 33.3%

-Executive Compensation
+Executive Compensation 4.